hareyakana/hareyakana.github.io/_pages/cv.md

 Scholarships/Fundings recieved
 ======
-* Full tuition exemption for A levels studies at Tunku Abdul Rahman College
+* Full tuition exemption for A levels studies at Tunku Abdul Rahman College (2011-2012)
-* ~£12,000 Undergraduate Merit Scholarship at University of Southampton
+* ~£12,000 Undergraduate Merit Scholarship at University of Southampton(2012-2016)
-* ~¥5,328,000 MEXT Scholarship for PhD studies at Osaka University
+* ~¥5,328,000 MEXT Scholarship for PhD studies at Osaka University(2016-2019)

 Research Experience
 ======